Skip to main content

 Boechout Castle, locally known as Kasteel Boechout or Bouchout, lies in the town of Meise, in the province of Flemish Brabant in the Flemish region in Belgium.

-Around 1600 the castle was rebuilt completely by its owner; Christoffel d'Assonleville.
-He gave the entire domain of castle, moats and gardens, an Italian Renaissance look.
-At the end of the 16th century the castle was bought by the Roose family.
+Around 1600, the castle was entirely rebuilt by its owner, Christoffel d'Assonleville.
+He redesigned the entire domain, including the castle, moats, and gardens, in the style of the Italian Renaissance.
+At the end of the 16th century, the castle was bought by the Roose family.

-In 1830 Countess Elisabeth Roose married Count Amedé de Beauffort.
-He rebuilt the castle into an art museum and redesigned the gardens.
-This gave the castle its present appearance.
+In 1830, Countess Elisabeth Roose married Count Amedé de Beauffort.
+He transformed the castle into an art museum and redesigned the gardens, giving it its current appearance.

-In 1879 the castle was bought by King Leopold II for his sister; Charlotte.
-She was the widow of Archduke Ferdinand Maximilian of Austria; the Emperor of Mexico, who had been killed in front of a firing squad in Mexico in 1867.
-Charlotte took up residence in the castle and due to the death of her husband went insane.
-She lived here until her death in 1927.
+In 1879, the castle was purchased by King Leopold II for his sister, Charlotte.
+She was the widow of Archduke Ferdinand Maximilian of Austria, the Emperor of Mexico, who was executed in Mexico in 1867.
+Charlotte moved into the castle and, due to the death of her husband, went insane.
+She lived there until her death in 1927.

-Later the castle was bought by the Belgian state.
-From 1980 till 1988 the castle was restored.
+Later, the castle was acquired by the Belgian government.
+Between 1980 and 1988, it was restored.

 Gallery